grain-lang/grain/stdlib/immutablepriorityqueue.md

 title: ImmutablePriorityQueue
 ---

-An immutable priority queue implemented as a skew binomial queue.
+An immutable priority queue.
 A priority queue is a data structure that maintains elements in a priority order.
 Elements with higher priority are served before elements with lower priority when extracting from the priority queue.

 <details disabled>
 <summary tabindex="-1">Added in <code>next</code></summary>